ilhan007/ui5con-web-component/docs/3_Develop_Tokenizer.md

 <br>

 ## 2. Clean-up code (Tokenizer.ts, Tokenizer.hbs and Tokenizer.css)
-Once again, there is code generated for demonstration purpose that we won't need.
+Once again, there is code generated for demonstration purposes that we won't need.

 <br>